-- 1. General Fund and Hostelry Fund reserves shall be maintained at no less than ten-fifteen percent (1015%) of their annual projected revenues. - 2.
-The City shall maintain prudent reserves for identified liabilities. - 3.
+- 1. General Fund reserves shall be maintained at no less than fifty percent (50%) of annual projected operating expenditures. - 2.
+The City shall maintain prudent reserves for operating liabilities and debt service. - 3.
 A Vehicle Replacement reserve will be maintained sufficient to replace vehicles and heavy equipment at the end of their useful lives, with the target being 10% of the total City fleet replacement value. - 4.
 Technology equipment replacement reserves will be maintained sufficient to repair covered equipment and for replacement at the end of its useful life. - 5.
 The City will maintain a long-term budget stability reserve consisting of any Unassigned General Fund Balance.
 When available, the year-end General Fund operating surplus will be dedicated to the long-term budget stability reserve. - 6.
-A general capital reserve fund will be maintained with a targeted balance of 20% of the estimated total five year capital improvement plan project expenditure.

 Net proceeds from the sale of City owned property will be dedicated to the general capital reserve.
 Funds in the general capital reserve will be allocated through the budget process for capital projects. - 7.
 Reserves shall be used only for established purposes. - 8.
 Depleted reserves shall be restored as soon as possible. - 9.
-A minimum level for each of the reserve funds shall be established (see chart below). - 10.
 The City shall maintain reserves required by law, ordinance and/or bond covenants.